netgroup-polito/Veribaton/README.md

 In order to contribute to the project, it is possible to clone the repository from sources as described in installation steps.
 The source code resides in folder `/src/main/java`.
 The project files are in the IntelliJ IDEA format, but given the nature of Spring Boot framework, any editor can be used to contribute.

+### Contribution guide
+- _**Modifying ETSI/Verifoo conversion:**_ The conversion logic can be modified adapting the two static methods `Converter.NFV ETSIToVerifo` and `Converter.VerifooToETSI` under package `it.polito.veribaton.utils`.
+- _**Extending Openbaton REST API compatibility:**_ In order to extend the compatibility surface between Veribaton and Openbaton REST interfaces, is possible to implement other controllers under package `it.polito.veribaton.api`.
+These controllers should implement Openbaton endpoints.
+- _**Adapting Verifoo XSD:**_ In the event of a schema change in Verifoo data model, it is possible to implement the new XSD by copying it under the folder `src\main\resources` and perform a `gradle clean`.
+On subsequent builds, NFV classes will be generated from the ant XJC task.

 Follows a description of the different packages in which is detailed the class relationship between components.

 ### Packages description